Naomi Shihab Nye: Writing

 Nye characterizes herself as a "wandering poet," and says that much of her poetry is inspired by her childhood memories and her travels.
-She considers San Antonio her current home, "San Antonio feels most like home as I have lived here the longest.
+She considers San Antonio her current home: "San Antonio feels most like home as I have lived here the longest.
 But everywhere can be home the moment you unpack, make a tiny space that feels agreeable".
 San Antonio is the inspiration behind many of her poems.
-Both roots and sense of place are major themes in her body of work.
-Her poems are frank and accessible, often making use of ordinary images in startling ways.
-Her ability to enter into foreign experiences and chronicle them from the inside is reminiscent of Elizabeth Bishop, while her simple and direct "voice" is akin to that of her mentor William Stafford.

 Nye's first two chapter books, Tattooed Feet (1977) and Eye-to-Eye (1978), are written in free verse and possess themes of questing.
 Nye's first full-length collection of poems, Different Ways to Pray (1980), explores the differences between and shared experiences of cultures from California to Texas and from South America to Mexico.
 Hugging the Jukebox (1982), a full-length collection that won the Voertman Poetry Prize, focuses on the connections between diverse peoples and on the perspectives of those in other lands.
 Her other poetry collections include 19 Varieties of Gazelle: Poems of the Middle East, Red Suitcase, and Fuel.
 Yellow Glove (1986) presents poems with more tragic and sorrowful themes.
 Other notable books include a collection of essays entitled Never in a Hurry; a young-adult novel called Habibi (the autobiographical story of an Arab-American teenager who moves to Jerusalem in the 1970s) and picture book Lullaby Raft, which is also the title of one of her two albums of music.
 (The other is called Rutabaga-Roo; both were limited-edition.)
 According to the Poetry Foundation, Fuel (1998) may be Nye's most acclaimed volume and ranges over a variety of subjects, scenes and settings.

 Nye's poem Famous was referenced and quoted in full by Judge Andre Davis in his concurring opinion on the case G. G. v.
 Gloucester County School Board.

-Her poem So much happiness was included in the 'Happiness' edition of Parabola.
+Her poem "So much happiness" was included in the "Happiness" edition of Parabola.

-Editing anthologies
+Editing

 Nye has edited many anthologies of poems, for audiences both young and old.
 One of the best-known is This Same Sky: A Collection of Poems from around the World, which contains translated work by 129 poets from 68 different countries.
 Her most recent anthology is called Is This Forever, Or What?: Poems & Paintings from Texas.